steelcityamir/crowd-speak/README.md

 CrowdSpeak is a simple voting system for posts that's easy to run and install on any site.

+## Features
-It follows a Reddit-style voting system where each post has a score calculated by number of upvotes minus number of downvotes.
+- A Reddit-style voting system where each post has a score calculated by number of upvotes minus number of downvotes.
+- Prevents a user from voting twice on same post by tracking votes in localStorage.

 ## Technology stack